NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 ``unbound-control stats``.
 This requires the ``extended-statistics`` to be enabled.

 Unbound’s RPZ implementation works together with the tags functionality.
-This makes is possible to enable (some of) the policy zones only for a set of the users.
-To do this the tags need to be defined using ``define-tag``, the correct tags need to be matched with the client IP addresses using ``access-control-tag``, and the tags need to be specified for the policy zones for which they apply.
+This makes it possible to enable (some of) the policy zones only for a subset of users.
+To do this, the tags need to be defined using ``define-tag``, the correct tags need to be matched either with the client IP prefix using ``access-control-tag`` or the clients on a listening interface using ``interface-tag``, and the tags need to be specified for the policy zones for which they apply.

 .. code-block:: text

   server:
       module-config: "respip validator iterator"
+      interface: eth0
       define-tag: "malware social"

+      # Per client IP ...
-      access-control-tag 127.0.0.10/32 "social"
+      access-control-tag: 127.0.0.10/32 "social"
-      access-control-tag 127.0.0.20/32 "social malware"
+      access-control-tag: 127.0.0.20/32 "social malware"
-      access-control-tag 127.0.0.30/32 "malware"
+      access-control-tag: 127.0.0.30/32 "malware"
+      # ... and/or per listening interface
+      interface-tag: eth0 "social"

   rpz:
       name: malware.rpz.example.com
       zonefile: malware.rpz.example.com
       tags: "malware"

   rpz:
       name: social.rpz.example.com
       zonefile: social.rpz.example.com
       tags: "social"

 Queries from 127.0.0.1 will not be filtered.
-For queries coming from 127.0.0.10 only the policies from the social.rpz.example.com zone will be used, for 127.0.0.30 only the policies from the malware.rpz.example.com zone will be used, and queries originated from 127.0.0.20 will be subjected to the policies from both zones.
+For queries coming from 127.0.0.10 or the eth0 interface, only the policies from the social.rpz.example.com zone will be used.
+For queries coming from 127.0.0.30 only the policies from the malware.rpz.example.com zone will be used.
+Queries coming from 127.0.0.20 will be subjected to the policies from both zones.

 ..
 Seealso:: :ref:`manpages/unbound.conf:Response Policy Zone Options`,
              :term:`module-config<module-config: <"module names">>`,
              :term:`define-tag<define-tag: <"list of tags">>`,
              :term:`access-control-tag<access-control-tag: <IP netblock> <"list